shareiine/OCR_configurations/README.md

-Testing of different OCR configurations using OpenCV and tesseract/EasyOCR Test both for image and real-time video feed
+Testing of different OCR configurations using OpenCV and tesseract/EasyOCR <br>
+Test both for image and real-time video feed